doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-H` : indicates compile and install the nightly Neovim build

-`-i` : indicates install and initialize the 'Lazyman' Neovim configuration

 `-j` : indicates install and initialize the 'Nv' Neovim configuration

 `-k` : indicates install and initialize the 'Kickstart' Neovim configuration